History of the foreign relations of the United Kingdom: French Revolutionary Wars 1792–1803

-Defeating Napoleon, 1803–1814
+Napoleonic Wars, 1803–1815

 Britain ended the uneasy truce created by the Treaty of Amiens when it declared war on the First French Empire in May 1803.
 The British were increasingly angered by Napoleon's reordering of the international system in Western Europe, especially in Switzerland, Germany, Italy and the Netherlands.

 Britain had a sense of loss of control, as well as loss of markets, and was worried by Napoleon's possible threat to its overseas colonies.
 Frank McLynn argues that Britain went to war in 1803 out of a "mixture of economic motives and national neuroses – an irrational anxiety about Napoleon's motives and intentions."
 McLynn concludes that in the long run it proved to be the right choice for Britain, because in the long run Napoleon's intentions were hostile to the British national interest.
 Napoleon was not ready for war and so this was the best time for Britain to stop them.
 Britain seized upon the Malta issue, refusing to follow the terms of the Treaty of Amiens and evacuate the island.

 The deeper British grievance was their perception that Napoleon was taking personal control of Europe, making the international system unstable, and forcing Britain to the sidelines.

+Decisive roles

 Historian G. M. Trevelyan argues that British diplomacy under Lord Castlereagh played a decisive role: